modelmat/sphinxcontrib-drawio/README.md

 the size of the diagram.
 By default draw.io *usually* outputs relatively low resolution images, this setting can be used to remedy that.
 Automatically gets overridden if the scale is set for a individual diagram in the directive.
+If either width or height are set for a image, scale will have no effect on the generated image.

 ### Default Transparency
 - *Formal Name*: `drawio_default_transparency`